ImogenWren/pcb-fabrication-UoE/README.md

 ## Print Etch Mask
 _Remember, top of PCB goes towards user on printer_
+- Use Versaworks
+- Bottom layer might need to be mirrored (check)

 ## Etch
 5 - 10 mins in etch tank.